StefanoVianello/StefanoVianello.github.io/_pages/research_intro.md

         <div class="projcard-subtitle">Physiological effects of caulerpin on fish metabolism and physiology</div>
                 <div class="projcard-bar"> </div>
         <div class="projcard-description">

+        <font color="gray"> A collaboration with Dr. Carmela Celentano, Italy.
+The results from this research have not yet been published. </font> <br/> <br/>
         Species of the genus <i>Caulerpa</i>, a siphonaceous green alga that grows in the upper sublittoral zone of tropical coral reefs,  are widely distributed in Australian and Southeast Asian waters. <i>Caulerpa lentillifera</i> and varieties of <i>Caulerpa racemosa</i> are for example considered a delicacy in the Philippines, Indonesia, Malaysia, and Okinawa (Japan), and many <i>Caulerpa</i> species have (also) been long valued for their medicinal uses.
 In fact, <i>Caulerpa</i> varieties are now widely farmed in many Southeast Asian nations, a practice first developed in the 1950s in Mactan Island, Cebu (Philippines). <br/> <br/>

 On the other hand, a member of the <i>Caulerpa racemosa</i> complex is currently a source of heightened concern in the Mediterranean Sea, new waters it is believed to have reached as a result of aquarium trade from Western Australia.
 In these waters, in the form of the so-called <i>var. cylindracea</i>, this species has shown one of the highest invasive characters ever recorded in the Mediterranean, affecting pre-established seagrass ecosystems and reducing species diversity.
 Further concern has notably derived from its accumulation within the tissues of local sparid species of human consumption (e.g.  <i>Diplodus sargus</i>). <br/> <br/>